Chinmayi-2005/Tip-Calculator/README.md

 TIP CALCULATOR
-it is a tip calculator that show bill amount and tip amount and total amount Using
+it is a tip calculator that calculate bill amount and tip amount and total amount Using
 -HTML
 -CSS